 This catalog is published for the convenience of students at Notre Dame of Maryland University School of Pharmacy.
-It is intended to be effective August 26, 2013.
+It is effective August 22, 2016.
 The School reserves the right to make changes in any or all specifications contained herein and to apply such revision(s) to registered and accepted students as well as new admissions.
 No contractual rights between Notre Dame of Maryland University School of Pharmacy and any student are intended and none may be deemed to be created by issuance of this catalog.